laurabento/laurabento/README.md

 ### More about me

 - 📍 Ribeirão Pires, SP.
-- 💻 Front-end Intern at Avenue Code.
+- 💻 Front-end Junior at Avenue Code.
 - 📚 Student at Faculdade de Tecnologia Termomecanica.